 This is an in-person class.
 Students are required to attend each scheduled class in person.
 Additionally, students are expected to check BlackBoard and their LIT e-mail daily.
 Students are required to engage and be physically present in class to receive full credit.
-Students who do not engage with the class daily will fall behind and face a decrease in his or her grade.
+Students who do not engage with the class daily will fall behind.